 What is freedom?
 According to the Oxford English Dictionary, it’s the power or right to act, speak, or think as one wants.
 So who has it and who doesn’t?
-It’s not a problem to identify those that lack freedom, for example, inmates in prison and citizens of totalitarian states.
+It’s easy to identify those that lack freedom, for example, inmates in prison and citizens of totalitarian states.
 What’s not so straightforward is classifying those of us that do have it.
 None of us are completely free but some of us are freer than others.
 So how free do you think you are?

 Freedom to act

-He’d discussed the idea of escaping the daily grind with his wife.
-Needless to say, the idea of packing it all in and moving somewhere with better weather, a lower cost of living, and less stress was appealing.
+He’d discussed the idea of packing it all in and escaping the daily grind with his wife.
+Needless to say, the idea of moving somewhere with better weather, a lower cost of living, and less stress was appealing.

 But and it’s a big “but”, moving to another country with children isn’t easy.
 Especially when it comes to changing schools.
 In the end, he and his wife decided it wasn’t possible.